hjgode/m5home/README.md

 # m5home
 simple use of MQTT to show some data of my FHEM on the Core2

 Here are my experiments with the micropython implementation :-( by m5stack in the Core2.
-Bad documentation, incomplete Micropython modules, bad REPL.
+Bad documentation (https://docs.m5stack.com/en/mpy/advanced/mqtt), incomplete Micropython modules, bad REPL.

 ![main](https://github.com/hjgode/m5home/raw/master/doc/main_edit.gif)